[Stable]

 $$ Q(u) = A + B \left( 1 + c \frac{1 - \exp(-gz(u))}{1 + \exp(-gz(u))} \right) \exp(h z(u)^2/2) z(u) $$

-where \(z(u) = \Phi^{-1}(u)\)
+where \(z(u) = \Phi^{-1}(u)\) is the standard normal quantile function.

 Cumulative distribution function (c.d.f):